fbk-dhilab/fbk-hwb.github.io/index.md

 ## Trec Source Code

-In the following, the list of the source code projects of the TreC platform is provided, along with the provision conditions.
+In this section the list of the source code projects of the TreC platform is provided, along with the provision conditions.
+Code is licensed under EUPL 1.2 or later.
 ### Documentation

 The source code repositories are provided without any documentation on